NurjahanJ/Icon-Interim-messaging/README.md

 # ChatGPT Interface with Dark Mode

-A modern, responsive ChatGPT interface built with React and Tailwind CSS featuring dark mode support.
+A modern, responsive ChatGPT interface built with React and Tailwind CSS featuring dark mode support and serverless deployment capabilities.

 ## Features